Dozens of on- and off-campus resources for LGBTQ+ people at UVM

 Alternative Housing for First Year Students

-The LGBTQA+ first year suite is part of the Cultural Crossroads Learning Community, but is physically located away from other first year students in the program.
-The suite can house up to 6 first year students for the 2019-2020 school year.
+The LGBTQA+ first year suite can house up to 6 first year students.
+It is not part of a Learning Community.
 It is intended for transgender, queer, bisexual, lesbian, gay and students with other diverse sexual and gender identities who need an alternative to other on-campus housing options at UVM.
-The LGBTQA+ First Year Suite is not a part of the LGBTQA Collaborative.
 Requests to be moved into the suite from a different housing assignment should be sent to the Prism Center via e-mail.